Human behavior can be defined in many ways:

 Corrective Actions: Instructors should engage learners' interests and clarify each lesson's objectives and progress.
 Providing transparent feedback and fostering an open environment helps prevent discouragement.

-Physical discomforts during flight training stem from prolonged or demanding activities, environmental factors, and individual health conditions.
-These discomforts can distract learners, slowing their learning rate.
+Physical discomfort during flight training stems from prolonged or demanding activities, environmental factors, and individual health conditions.
+These discomforts can distract learners and slow their learning rate.

-Apathy is a lack of engagement that can occur when learners sense that instruction is poorly prepared, disorganized, or mismatched to their knowledge level.
+Apathy is a lack of engagement that can occur when learners perceive instruction as poorly prepared, disorganized, or mismatched to their knowledge level.

 A flight instructor who believes a learner may be suffering from a serious psychological abnormality must refrain from instructing that person.
 Instructors should contact their local FSDO to report hazardous behaviors that affect airmen certification.